 Pros of Landscaping Pavers

 1- Pavers are durable and long-lasting.
 Have you noticed the cracks that run through most slabs of concrete?
-Since pavers are small and interlocking, they rarely break or crack.
+That is because the concrete is all in one large piece that has no give.
+Since pavers are small and interlocking, they have more flex, and rarely break or crack.

-In fact, most pavers are three to four times stronger than the concrete foundation of a home!
+In fact, most pavers are three to four times stronger than the concrete foundations of homes!

-Beyond that, the color of pavers goes the whole way through the stone.
+Beyond that, the color goes the whole way through the stone.
 That means that when a small chip gets broken off of a paver, it’s barely noticeable.

 2- Pavers handle seasonal changes like a pro.
 During the winter months, moisture in the ground freezes and thaws.
 When this happens, the soil expands and contracts.

 Large solid objects on the ground, like concrete slabs, face incredible stress and are likely to crack.

 But smaller pavers should be fine, although you should keep them stable by laying down a great base.